saltyJeff/duh/README.md

 ## Operation mode

 1. The local will send deltas of the input in the format specified below (**event mode**)
+    - the remote box will automatically send an ASCII ACK in response to a valid message or a NAK in response to an invalid checksum (if provided).
+It is up to the local box to determine whether it should operate in this synchronous request-response mode or just discard the bits

+    - *note: the ACK and NAK are the only non-printable characters used as they are not intended to be sent non-programmatically*
 2. The remote box can also send a request for the local box to sample an input immediately (**rpc mode**)